 fsst, which is discussed in the next section.

-In this section, we reconstruct a portion of the "splat" sound by extracting a ridge in the time-frequency plane.
+Let us reconstruct a portion of the "splat" sound by extracting a ridge in the time-frequency plane.
 We use

 fsst to sharpen the spectrum of a noisy version the splat signal,